Key takeaways

 Simply be there

 For many people going through chemotherapy, simply knowing that there are people they can reach out to is what really matters.
 You can offer valuable emotional support just by being there for them.
-Give them a call to check in or pop by to see them, have a chat and give them some company.
-Just remember to ask first in case they aren’t feeling up for visitors.
+Sending a text or email on a regular basis can really help.
+You may not get a reply but the person will know that you are thinking of them.

 Here at Perci Health, our cancer support specialists are here for anyone affected by cancer.
-We have a range of virtual support types available including dieticians, counsellors and mindfulness and meditation practitioners.
+We have a range of virtual support types available including dieticians, counsellors and mindfulness and meditation practitioners, all of which are available to book for on-demand, online appointments.
+Create a Perci Health account today to find out more information about our leading cancer experts.